Skip to content

 C++ Transition

-The modular techniques we've labored over in C all have more powerful native support in C++.
-Understanding the C approach helps us grasp the design motivations and underlying mechanisms of C++ tools—every "new feature" in C++ wasn't invented out of thin air; they are engineering upgrades built on top of C's manual practices.
+The modular techniques we struggled with in C have much more powerful native support in C++.
+Understanding the C approach helps us understand the design motivation and underlying mechanisms of C++ tools—every "new feature" in C++ wasn't invented out of thin air; they are engineered upgrades over manual C practices.

 C Manual PracticeC++ Native SupportWhat It Improves

-File-level static functionsprivate/protected membersCompiler-enforced access control, no relying on self-discipline
+File-level static functionsprivate/protected membersCompiler-enforced access control, no reliance on self-discipline

-#include + #ifndef guardsC++20 ModulesEliminates macro pollution, redundant parsing, and fragile dependency order
+#include + header guardsC++20 ModulesEliminates macro pollution, redundant parsing, fragile dependency order

-C uses files and naming prefixes for logical partitioning, while C++ uses namespace for true namespace isolation and class's access control to replace the manual separation of header and source files:
+C uses files and naming prefixes for logical partitioning; C++ uses namespace for true namespace isolation and class access control to replace manually separating header and source files:

 cpp